smartenv-crs4/cmc-IoT_QuickStart/README.md

 **How to start microservices:**

 1. open a shell
-2. Create a folder
+2. Clone this repository
-3. Go into new Folder
+3. Go to repo working directory
+4. Edit .env file setting the IP of your machine
-4. type sh setup.sh
+5. type sh setup.sh